hariharan-sabapathi/Medical-Insurance-Claims-And-Denial-Analytics/README.md

-# Claims Adjudication & Denial Intelligence Platform
+# Healthcare Claims & Denial Analytics Platform

 An end-to-end analytics engineering pipeline that turns CMS Data Entrepreneurs' Synthetic Public Use File (DE-SynPUF) claims data into an executive dashboard for identifying claim denial patterns and revenue-cycle bottlenecks.